 Conference day: Thursday, April 9, 2015 from 6pm – 8pm in the View Café.

 Posters must be submitted to the Academic Affairs Office, Dawson Room 6, by Monday, April 6, 2015.

 Posters will be judged by volunteers from the faculty and staff of the Worthington Scranton campus.

 Scholarship and Research Integrity (SARI) Training

 All undergraduate researchers who plan to present their research at meetings or publish their research in any form are now required to complete on-line SARI training.
 This is a University requirement.
 For instructions on how to access the on-line training, and for guidance for what to complete, please see "SARI instructions" below.
 All students who wish to present at the Penn State Worthington Scranton Research Fair must complete this training and provide proof of successful completion when registering.
-Please talk to your faculty advisor with questions or contact Dr. Milton Evans via email at email@example.com
+Please talk to your faculty adviser with questions or contact Dr. Parminder Parmar via email at email@example.com.

 Instructions for Poster Presentations